mgree/tmpl/lda/README.md

 ```

 Unsurprisingly, 'reflection' is also the first non-stopword in the
 title of the first paper.
+More surprisingly, the paper mentioned above
+wasn't written by Simon et al.---this documentation was written when
+the web scraper was acting buggy.
+Here we are.